fcard/Fxcrd/README.md

 I don't remember how you do that with the `sh` backend I will edit this in later.
 Compiled files will be put in the `compiled` directory and will be loaded automatically.

-# The code files an their macros
+# The code files and their macros

 Code files are just shell scripts but you can do
 ```